Nolan Arenado Player Props: Cardinals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 27th in MLB with a collective 7.5 strikeouts per nine innings.
+- The Rockies pitching staff ranks 27th in the league with a collective 7.4 strikeouts per nine innings.

-- The Rockies' 5.55 team ERA ranks 26th among all league pitching staffs.
+- The Rockies have the 24th-ranked team ERA among all league pitching staffs (5.31).

-- Rockies pitchers combine to rank 18th in baseball in home runs surrendered (12 total, 1.2 per game).
+- The Rockies rank 16th in baseball in home runs given up (12 total, 1.1 per game).

-- The Rockies will look to Marquez (1-1) in his third start of the season.
+- Freeland (2-0) pitches for the Rockies to make his third start this season.

-- The right-hander last appeared on Wednesday against the Los Angeles Dodgers, when he tossed 5 1/3 innings, allowing four earned runs while giving up five hits.
+- His last time out was on Thursday against the Washington Nationals, when the left-hander tossed 6 2/3 scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.